-We’ll achieve this in five steps:
+We’ll achieve this by following these steps:

-- Prepare the project
+- Preparing the project

-- Initialize the SDK
+- Initializing the SDK

-- Set up the main screen
+- Setting up the main screen

-- Implement the scanning modes
+- Implementing the barcode scanning feature

 All you need is the latest version of Android Studio and you’re good to go.